paintparty/lasertag/README.md

 ## Developing
 Most of the tests are auto-generated.

+### CLJ, bb testing
 To regenerate tests for JVM Clojure, look at source of `lasertag.cached`.

+### CLJS testing
 The cljs tests can also be regenerated.

 Additionally, the data structure that serves most of the results for `lasertag.core/tag` & `lasertag.core/tag-map` in cljs needs to be pre-generated.

 For both of these:

-1)
-Toggle `lasertag.cljs.codegen/write-tests?` and
+1) Toggle `lasertag.cljs.codegen/write-tests?` and
 `lasertag.cljs.codegen/write-classes?` to `true` in `lasertag.cljs.codegen`.

-2)
-In one terminal: `npm run codegen`
+2) In one terminal: `npm run codegen`

-3)
-In another terminal: `npm run codegen-watch`
+3) In another terminal: `npm run codegen-watch`

-4)
+4) The test and classes should immediately get generated and written to disc.
 Kill the `npm run codegen-watch` process.

-5)
-Toggle the defs from step 1 back to `false`
+5) Toggle the defs from step 1 back to `false`

 <br>